 Maybe you have heard the famous Irish song about Molly Malone, a fishmonger who died of a fever and now her ghost haunts the streets of Dublin.

 This unofficial anthem of Dublin is so famous that in 1988 a statue of Molly Mallone was built as part of the city millennium’s celebrations.

 Fun fact: It’s said that if you rub your hands in her breasts, it brings you luck.
 Well, we think it’s worth trying, right?

 Where is Molly Mallone?
 Next to the St. Andrews Church, at the corner of the St Andrews Street and Suffolk Street.

-After you’ve rubbed your hands on her boobs, head to my favorite place in the city, the old library in the Trinity College.
+After you’ve rubbed your hands on her boobs, head over to our favorite place in the city, the old library in the Trinity College.

-The Book of Kells and Trinity College Dublin Library
+The Book of Kells at the Trinity College

-Because the book is ancient, and they want to cause as little damage as possible to it.
-However, they do turn the pages now and then.
+However, know that you’ll only be able to see two manuscripts of it during your visit because the book is ancient, and they want to cause as little damage as possible to it.
+But they do turn the pages now and then.

 Just for clarification, the Book of Kells dates back to the 9th-century.
 This is an excellent manuscript in Latin, containing the four Gospels of the New Testament (Matthew, Mark, Luke, and John) together with various prefatory texts and tables.